BjornvanBraak/Solvency-II-Regulatory-Search/data/preprocessed-step-2/solvency-II-files/step-2-solvency II - level 2.pdf.md

 --- Page 184 ---

-L 12/184 EN Official Journal of the European Union 17.1.2015

 (d) the eligible amount of basic own funds to cover the Minimum Capital Requirement, classified by tiers;